-This step is not mandatory -- but in some cases the user has no idea what layers are present in the DXF file It will be helpful to first display the names of those layers, allow the user to control the mapping into GDSII numbers and to select which layers to translate.
-The d2g.exe engine can be run in "scan" mode where it does not do any translation but instead scans the DXF file and returns a list of layers and blocks used in the file.
+This step is not mandatory -- but in some cases the user has no idea what layers are present in the DXF file.
+It will be helpful to extract the names of those layers so that the config file can control the mapping of AutoCAD layer names into GDSII layer numbers.
+The d2g64.exe engine can be run in "scan" mode where it does not do any translation but instead scans the DXF file and returns a list of layers and blocks used in the file.

 Scanning a DXF File

 the path and filename of the dxf2gds translation engine

 the DXF input file name. use double quotes if the path or name has spaces in it.

 scan the DXF file.
 If no output_file is specified then it will create one in the current directory using the input_file_name and suffix .lyr.

 this would produce the ascii file planar.lyr in the current directory.
 If you wanted the output file to go somewhere else and have a different name you could use the command line:

 To see the contents of a lyr file click here